jircdev/wise-form/README.md

 ## Contributing

-Contributions to `wise-form` are welcome.
+Contributions to `reactive-form` are welcome.
 Please refer to our contribution guidelines for more information.

 ## License

-`wise-form` is released under the MIT License.
+`reactive-form` is released under the MIT License.
 See the LICENSE file for more details.